bjnord/coding_practice/advent-2018/day-15/README.md

 ####
 ```

-This takes 67 full rounds [and ends with 200 HP].
+This takes 67 full rounds \[and ends with 200 HP, for a checksum of 13400\].
 After the first gnome dies on the 67th round, the other gnome takes his turn and kills the elf, the round ends, and on the next one the battle ends.
 Make sure that the last gnome does not take a second turn on the 67th round due to being in the same position as the dead gnome when it would be the dead gnome's turn.

 ```
 #####